 The movie is based upon the true story about how black police officer Ron Stallworth 40 years ago pretended to be a white racist on the phone while talking to KKK members so as to gain information about their activities.
 When he was required to make a personal appearance at KKK meetings, he sent a white undercover narcotics officer to represent him.

-Although all the actors are good, I especially like Topher Grace as David Duke.
+All the actors are good, but I especially like Topher Grace as David Duke.
 He has come a long way from That 70's Show.

 In fact, the movie tries to draw parallels wherever it can to the events of 40 or 50 years ago and the present day.
 It frequently talks about police officers shooting and abusing black men.
 However, racism is not near as extensive as it was 40 to 50 years ago.
 The membership of white supremacist groups is down to a few thousand.
 The actual facts about modern police shootings do not show a pattern of racial discrimination.
 We live in one of the most racially harmonious periods of our history, where we elected a black president, but the movie feels like it wants to agitate people about racial politics.

-Regardless, the film tells a good, although mostly fictional story and is thought provoking.
+Regardless, the film tells a good, although a mostly fictional story, and is thought-provoking.